dioxfile/Logic_Clock_Didatic_Tool/README.md

 * (3) Update by Multicast/Broadcast/Unicast.
 It happens when the local application synchronizes its date/time through some remote process via a return message.
 Ex: `Update date/time from ('172.168.20.96', 52643) by R:M/B/U`.
 Figure 14.
 * (4) Update by Unicast.
 It happens when the local application synchronizes its date/time through some remote process via the Unicast Transmission method.
 Ex: `Update date/time from ('172.168.20.96', 52683) by unicast`.
 * (5) Update by Broadcast.
 It happens when the local application synchronizes its date/time through some remote process via the Broadcast Transmission method.
 Ex: `Update date/time from ('172.168.20.96', 33643) by broadcast`.
 * (6) Update by Multicast.
-It happens when the local application synchronizes its date/time through some remote process via Multicast Transmission Methode.
+It happens when the local application synchronizes its date/time through some remote process via Multicast Transmission Method.
 Ex: `Update date/time from ('172.168.20.96', 62643) by multicast`.
 # Figure 14
 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/panelLC.png)